biolabalo/crypto-widget/README.md

 - Node.js and npm (comes with Node)
 - A text editor or IDE of your choice
-- Cloning, installing and running the backend api first: `https://github.com/biolabalo/crypto-widget-api`
+- Cloning, installing and running the backend repo first: `https://github.com/biolabalo/crypto-widget-api`

 ### Installation